ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/installation/embedded.markdown

 Note that you may want to call `NonAdminHttp.EnsureCanListenToWhenInNonAdminContext(port)` to ensure that you can open the HTTP server without requiring administrator privileges.

-Once you initialized the document store, you can access directly the Studio, execute replication scenarios, etc.
+Once you initialized the document store, you can access the Studio directly, execute replication scenarios, etc.

 ## Configuration

 Many configuration options are available for tuning RavenDB and fitting it to your needs.
-See the [Configuration options](http://ravendb.net/docs/server/administration/configuration) page for complete info.
+See the [Configuration options](http://ravendb.net/docs/server/administration/configuration) page for the complete info.

 ## Related articles